-- Given the clinic’s long history in the area, most patients are referred by word-of-mouth, while many some come through the practice’s online presence, referrals by allied practitioners, and a networking group that the current owner belongs to.
+- Given the clinic’s long history in the area, most patients are referred by word-of-mouth, while many some come through the practice’s online presence, referrals by allied practitioners, and a networking group to which the current owner belongs.

 - The current owner is happy to provide years of past calendars to prove consistent patient volume.